Harry Mitchell: 2006

 In the spring of 2006, a poll commissioned by the Arizona Democratic Party and the DCCC, was leaked; the poll showed Republican J.D.
 Hayworth would be in a tight race against any of a handful of Democratic opponents; the district was rated "Toss-Up" by the Cook Political Report.
 Mitchell was pressured by several Arizona politicians and Rep. Rahm Emanuel, then head of the DCCC, to enter the race against Hayworth.

 Mitchell stepped down as state party chairman on April 7.
 He entered the race on April 10 and raised a total of $213,209 for his campaign in less than two weeks.

 By of the end of June 2006, Mitchell had nearly $700,000 on hand.
 An October 16 SurveyUSA poll showed Hayworth leading Mitchell by only 48% to 45%.
 On October 27, 2006, the Arizona Republic departed from its past endorsements of Hayworth and instead endorsed Mitchell.
 The polls demonstrated a slow, but deliberate, growth in the strength of Mitchell's popularity over the next few weeks.

 On the evening of November 7, election day, most national and state news media outlets declared Mitchell the winner.
 However, Hayworth refused to concede, citing the significant number of outstanding absentee and early-voting ballots.
 As the results were updated each day, Hayworth never demonstrated the significant gains he anticipated.
 Hayworth conceded on November 14, though Mitchell did not acknowledge his victory until November 22.
 Mitchell ended up winning by more than 8,000 votes.

 When he took office on January 3, 2007, Mitchell became the first Anglo Democrat to represent a significant portion of Phoenix since Sam Coppersmith and Karan English left office in 1995.

 2008

 Mitchell was reelected in 2008 with 53% of the popular vote over his Republican challenger, former Maricopa County treasurer David Schweikert.

 2010

-Mitchell lost his bid for reelection to Republican nominee David Schweikert.
+Mitchell lost his bid for reelection in a rematch with Schweikert.

 This district has traditionally leaned Republican (R+5 according to analyst Charlie Cook).
 Thus, according to many analysts, Mitchell faced a difficult reelection campaign.
 Considering that his district was won by Bush in '04, but not Obama in '08, CQ Politics rated his district as tossup.
 Sarah Palin had also set a goal of replacing Mitchell with a "common sense conservative."